harmonherring/MASA-Comm/README.md

 Restart the Arduino IDE, and you should be able to use the functions made available by this library.

-#### Running the Source Code
+#### Running the MASA Code

+Create a new Arduino project and copy the contents of `src/main.cpp` into your main file.
+Comment out the `#include <Arduino.h>` line.
+Then, you'll need to add project dependencies from the `lib` directory (that aren't listed above) into your project with `Sketch > Add File` and modify imports accordingly.

-If you've done the above steps correctly, you should be able to open up the desired `.ino` file from the `src` directory in the Arduino IDE, click the upload button, and run the code on your Blue Pill.
+If you've done the above steps correctly, you should be able to run the code on your Blue Pill.